desotech-it/carvel/README.md

 > namespace/vmug2021 unchanged
 > ```

-Also create some other object.
+Notice how `kubectl` also created some other objects, related to the objects we just created.

 ```bash
 kubectl get endpoints -n vmug2021 vmug2021